pieberrykinnie/second-year-guide/4-finding-your-interest.md

 During your first year in Computer Science, you're usually focused on finding your footing.
 You're adjusting to university life, managing a heavy course load, and learning the basics of programming, math, and statistics.
 With all of that going on, it’s completely normal not to have your career path figured out yet.

 But by the second year, things often start to click.
 You begin to notice which parts of Computer Science you’re actually interested in.
-Maybe you really enjoy *Object Orientation*, or maybe theoretical courses like _Analysis of Algorithms_ make more sense to you.
+Maybe you really enjoy *Software Development*, or maybe theoretical courses like _Analysis of Algorithms_ make more sense to you.
 You might like building interfaces, working with data, or understanding how systems work behind the scenes.

 Now is a good time to start thinking about your **interests and strengths**, and how they might shape your future studies and career goals.